 Her current book project explores the emergence of a distinctive New York Latino cultural identity during the sociopolitical conjuncture of the 1930s and 1940s through appropriations of the era’s transnational frameworks, including proletarian fraternalism, Pan-Americanism and anti-fascism.

-“Critical Introduction,” Bilingual edition of Guillermo Cotto-Thorner’s Trópico en Manhattan, Recovering the U.S. Hispanic Literary Heritage Series, Arte Público Press at the University of Houston, Forthcoming (April 2019).
+Co-Editor (and author of the "Critical Introduction"), Bilingual edition of Guillermo Cotto-Thorner’s Trópico en Manhattan/Manhattan Tropics, Recovering the U.S. Hispanic Literary Heritage Series, Arte Público Press at the University of Houston, (2019).

 “The Early Latinx Camp Aesthetics of Pedro Caballero’s Paca Antillana (1931),” Puerto Rican Queer Sexualities, special issue of CENTRO: Journal of the Center for Puerto Rican Studies 30.2 (Summer 2018): 42-63.